rghouzra/simple-lxcontainer_fs/README.md

-# simple-lxcountainer_fs
+# simple-lxcontainer_fs
-simple linux countainer from scratch
+simple linux container from scratch

 # build and run